 Successful backup and recovery are not guaranteed for the installations on virtual machines.

 Other requirements

-- An internet connection is required for the product activation, for downloading protection updates, and for all features that use Acronis Cloud.
-If your computer is not connected to the internet, you can activate the product by using another computer that has an internet connection.
-Refer to Activating Acronis Cyber Protect Home Office for details. - You need to have administrator privileges to run Acronis Cyber Protect Home Office.
+- An internet connection is required for the product activation, for downloading protection updates, and for all features that use Acronis Cloud. - You need to have administrator privileges to run Acronis True Image.

 Supported operating systems